JaberAlJ/sql-cheat-sheet/Cheat Sheets/Basics/operators.md

 ---

-✅ This cheat sheet provides a **quick lookup** for the most common Oracle SQL operators.
+✅ This cheat sheet provides a **quick lookup** for the most common SQL operators.